 Overview of The Options

 Styles of fences are numerous.
-The most popular are: picket fences, privacy fencing (often referred to as cedar fencing), chain link, post and rail fences, and wrought iron (think security).
+The most popular styles are picket fences, privacy fencing (often referred to as cedar fencing), chain link, post and rail fences, and wrought iron (think security).

 Total Project Cost – Examples